John Dickson (author): Education

+Writing and ministry

-Dickson was ordained into the Anglican Church of Australia, going on to serve in several Sydney churches.
-He served as the senior minister of St Andrew's Anglican Church, Roseville, from 2009 to 2019.
+Dickson was ordained in the Anglican Church of Australia, serving in several Sydney churches.
+He was the senior minister of St Andrew's Anglican Church, Roseville, from 2009 to 2019.

 As his pastoral ministry began, Dickson began writing books.
-Short, evangelistic works at first, such as A Sneaking Suspicion (1995) and the award-winning Simply Christianity: Beyond Religion.
-Two of his books – The Christ Files and Life of Jesus – became nationally broadcast documentaries.
+Short, evangelistic works at first, such as A Sneaking Suspicion (1995) and Simply Christianity: Beyond Religion.
+Two of his books, The Christ Files and Life of Jesus, became nationally broadcast documentaries.
 Dickson's output, described as "prolific", has occasionally been surrounded by controversy, both inside and outside the church.

 In 2012, Dickson wrote Hearing Her Voice: A Case for Women Giving Sermons.
 In it, he argued that 1 Timothy 2:12 ("I do not permit a woman to teach or to have authority over a man") does not mean that women cannot give sermons today, since the "teaching" referred to meant "preserving and laying down the traditions handed on by the apostles", and that does not happen in most sermons today.
 Matthias Media published a volume of essays in response to Dickson's book: Women, Sermons and the Bible: Essays interacting with John Dickson's Hearing Her Voice.

-On 6 May 2015, Dickson's book A Sneaking Suspicion (1995) was banned from state schools by the New South Wales Department of Education and Communities on the basis of a "potential risk to students in the delivery of this material, if not taught sensitively and in an age appropriate manner."
-The ban was lifted 18 May 2015.
+On 6 May 2015, Dickson's book A Sneaking Suspicion (1995) was banned from state schools by the New South Wales Department of Education and Communities on the basis of a "potential risk to students in the delivery of this material, if not taught sensitively and in an age appropriate manner".
+The ban was lifted on 18 May 2015.

-Dickson frequently produces opinion pieces, such as for Australia's ABC.
-In one column he offered to eat a page out of his Bible “if someone could find a full Professor of Ancient History, Classics or New Testament in any real university in the world who argues that Jesus never lived."
+Dickson frequently produces opinion pieces, such as for the Australian Broadcasting Corporation.
+In one column, he offered to eat a page out of his Bible "if someone could find a full Professor of Ancient History, Classics or New Testament in any real university in the world who argues that Jesus never lived."
 As of 2021 he claims his personal copy of the scriptures remains safe.
+Some of his public statements on the Christian faith involve historical perspectives, such as the contrast between the high value the New Testament holds for empathy, in contrast with the views of antiquity, which saw empathy not as a virtue, but a weakness.